 NCSBN's Next Generation NCLEX: 3 Reasons It's Time for a Momentous Change

-THE FACTORS THAT INFLUENCED THE DECISION TO CREATE THE NEXT GENERATION NCLEX
+THE FACTORS THAT INFLUENCED THE DECISION TO CREATE A NEW NCLEX

 The following is a transcript of the above video featuring a conversation between Philip Dickison, PhD, RN, Chief Officer, Examinations, NCSBN, and Sheryl Sommer, PhD, RN, CNE, Vice President, Chief Nursing Officer, ATI.*